aexeagmbh/www.clunc.eu/pelican/content/pages/10_about.md

 We are happy to invite you to our second Computational linguistics unconference – clunc – taking place on January 23 and 24 in Stuttgart, Germany.
 Open to experts, students, auto didacts – come and enjoy the creative exchange about innovations and experience, gain insights into the latest concepts, network and establish new relationships.

-### What's new?

-This time, a software hackathon will take playe at clunc.
-Within 30 hours, a software-based solution for a computational linguistics challenge is to be developed.
-A Jury is going to decide, who will win the 1.000 € prize money.
-The team of the second most promising solution can look forward to 500€.

 ### Power to the participants – you decide what clunc will be like

 The day will start with an impulse panel to kick off your synapsis.
 CLUNC is a user-generated unconference , the content is provided by the attendees.
 The participants